 It is also worthy of a blog post of its own, and I will also be returning back here as there is a VC grave that I am looking for.
 A bit further down the road is a similar cemetery called Key Hill which I visited in mid April and it did not disappoint.

 My cemetery visit completed, it was time to head off towards my next destination which was a large square of green on my map.
 The area where I was now was called “the Jewellery Quarter“, and I really did not have too much interest in it, although a very nice clock did catch my eye.
-Oddly enough it commemorates the visit by Joseph Chamberlain to South Africa.
+Once again it commemorates the visit by Joseph Chamberlain to South Africa.
 Presumably to see the havoc that the Boer War caused.

 The church interior was very beautiful, but it was not as overly decorated as some that I had seen before.
 I did like the family pews though, it was the first time that I had seen them.
 There is a large graveyard and there is a crypt under the church although the organ now blocks the entrance to the crypt.